Daniel-Son002/cs254-tamarin/cheatsheet.md

   [ output facts ]
 ```

-Note that if the rule does not have any action facts, then the middle brackets can be omitted.
+Note that if a rule does not have any action facts then the middle brackets can be omitted.

 A basic rule will follow the following format: